 Access Online Resources from Home, Office, etc.

 Launch any browser (Chrome, Firefox, IE, Safari); connect to any database from the Online Databases web page.
-An authentication web page appears prompting you to enter your campus identification (NetID Username/Password).
+An authentication web page appears prompting you to enter your campus identification (Brookdale Username/Password).
 Your library account must be active and clear of obligations in order to access some of our library online resources.

 Priority for Computer Use